Internet Security Hints for a More Secure Internet Experience

 1. Keep your operating system up to date with the latest software.
 If using a PC, you can have Windows Update update your computer automatically.

 2. I also recommend that you update your main internet browser's software often.
-If you are using Chrome or Firefox, you should update the software when it gives you a message that a new version is available.
-Many internet security problems can be traced to security issues found in the browsers, so it is important to update these.
+If you are using Chrome or Firefox, you should update the software when it gives you a message that a new version is available or set the browser to automatically update.

-3. Having a good virus/firewall protection software on your computer is also recommended and really necessary now a days.
+3. Having good virus/firewall protection software on your computer is also recommended and really necessary nowadays.
 You can do a full manual scan of all your drives using your virus protection software every few months or when you think you have a problem.
-If you really do not like doing these scans, then try to do a full scan at least once a year.
+If you really do not like doing these scans, then try to do a full scan at least once every six months or every year..
 If you do them often, most software allows you a Quick Scan option that only looks at the most important parts of your drive and does not take very long to finish.

 4. I run a free version of a program called "ccleaner" that can be downloaded here.
 This program cleans out much of your temporary files and cookies.
 I run this program about every month or every two months.

 5. Here are two free programs that I use to look for spyware or viruses that work very well.
 The first one is called "Spybot Search and Destroy" which can be downloaded free here.
-The other one is called "Malwarebytes" and can be download free here.
+The other one is called "Malwarebytes" and can be downloaded for free here.

 Both these programs are popular and I have never had any damage to my computer done by them.